erszcz/msc-thesis/dfly-multiboot.md

-On the contrary to what one might expect, this had the effect of placing the `.mbheader` input section in the `.data` output section which is placed _after_ the `.text` output section.
+On the contrary to what one might expect, this had the effect of placing the `.mbheader` input section in the `.data` output section, which is placed _after_ the `.text` output section.
 That's definitely far from the initial 8KiB of the kernel binary.